Top Five Summer Study Options

 5. British Studies at Oxford

-Under the tutelage of Professor Michael Leslie, students take classes pertaining to an era of British history that changes each year while living at the historic St. John’s College in Oxford University.
+Under the tutelage of Professor Michael Leslie, students take classes pertaining to an era of British history that changes each year while living at the historic St. John’s College in Oxford University (Pictured above).
 This summer, classes in Medieval art, history, and literature, as well as travel to some of England’s most recognizable landmarks, are part of the package.
 The program is open to students from liberal arts schools across the country.